merenlab/anvio/anvio/docs/programs/anvi-draw-kegg-pathways.md

 ### Single contigs database

-Here is the basic command to draw KO data from a single %(contigs-db)s.
+Pathway maps can be drawn from KO data in a single %(contigs-db)s.

 {{ codestart }}
 anvi-draw-kegg-pathways --contigs-dbs %(contigs-db)s \